ebingrav/avwiki/Category:Pits_Of_Blood_And_Chain.md

 ## Directions

-From the [Lloydable](Lloydable "wikilink") room in [Under The Stars](:Category:Under_The_Stars "wikilink") go as far north as you can, then west, then more north.
+From the [Lloydable](Lloydable "wikilink") room in [Under The Stars](:Category:Under_The_Stars.md "wikilink") go as far north as you can, then west, then more north.
 Check periodically for hidden up exits.
 Once you find one, bash it open and go up to enter the main part of this area.
 Note that once the door repops behind you you won't be able to go back down unless you have a psionicist who will be able to see a 'chain' in the room after going up, which when pulled will open down.